Julian-Schaefer/Competency-Extraction-API/README.md

 You can find the documentation of our API at `http://localhost:5000/api/docs` once you have the system up and running.

 ## Generate HTML Documentation of the Project

+A recent version of the HTML Documentation of the Code can be found in the `docs/html` folder.
+However, to manually generate the latest version based on the current source code, execute:

 1. `pipenv install` to install required dependencies
 2. `pipenv run make html` to generate HTML documentation based on the current Source Code